Pearl Studio: Distributor in China

-In Development
+Additional production work

 Dream Center

 Part of the deal with the Chinese partners was also an entertainment and culture complex called Dream Center.
-Built in Shanghai with an investment exceeding $2.7 billion, it would feature series of theatres, cinemas, shopping areas, galleries, hotels, restaurants and the world's largest IMAX screen, and was expected to open in 2017 (may be delayed).
-As of May 2017, the future of the Dream Center is unknown, and has most likely been scrapped.
+Built in Shanghai with an investment exceeding $2.7 billion, it would feature series of theatres, cinemas, shopping areas, galleries, hotels, restaurants and the world's largest IMAX screen, and was expected to open in 2017 (it was eventually delayed).
+As of May 2017, the Dream Center is in limbo.